 In my mind, there are only two good reasons (for most people) to keep these cards: annual free nights, and elite status.

 Annual Free Nights

 Most of the cards on the list offer annual free night certificates each year upon renewal (but not first year) for hotels costing up to 35K points per night or up to 50K points per night.
-Obviously, the 50K free nights are worth more, but the cards that provide the 50K nights also cost much more ($450 per year) than the cards that provide 35K free nights ($95 or $99 per year).
+Obviously, the 50K free nights are worth more, but the cards that provide the 50K nights also cost much more ($450 per year) than the cards that provide 35K free nights ($95 to $125 per year).

-To give you an idea of what to expect: There are many very nice hotels in the Marriott/SPG portfolio that cost 35K points per night.
+To give you an idea of what to expect: There are many very nice hotels in the Marriott portfolio that cost 35K points per night.
 And, even in the most expensive cities, there are decent hotels that cost 35K points per night (such as the Residence Inn New York Central Park shown above).
-The problem with these will start when peak pricing is introduced in 2019.
+The problem with these will start when peak pricing is introduced sometime in 2019.
 When that happens, the same hotels that cost 35K points per night standard will cost 40K points during peak pricing, and you won’t be able to use your 35K free nights for those hotels during peak dates.